ta5een/t5os/README.md

 # `t5os`

-`t5os` is my implementation of a small operating system, mostly following the [Write your own Operating System][wyoos-yt-playlist] YouTube playlist by Viktor Engelmann.
+`t5os` is a small hobby operating system written in C.

 ## Getting Started